-In June 2020, we launched a COVID-19 diagnostic (assay manufactured by Thermo-Fisher) which broadened our assay menu to meet the community testing needs due to the emergence of COVID-19.
+In June 2020, we launched a COVID-19 diagnostic test (assay manufactured by Thermo-Fisher) which broadened our assay menu to meet the community testing needs due to the emergence of COVID-19.
+In February 2023, due to reduced demand, the Company ceased COVID-19 testing services.